MarcinKilarski/Website-Audit/seo.md

 Overview

-Errors that begin with the digit ‘5’ indicate cases in which the server is aware it has encountered an issue or is otherwise incapable of performing the request.
+Errors that begin with the digit ‘5' indicate cases in which the server is aware it has encountered an issue or is otherwise incapable of performing the request.
 These errors should be monitored, and their causes investigated, as they may indicate a more serious problem.

-When occurred often, this could cause a negative impact, as your site’s reliability will be diminished in the eyes of the search engines.
+When occurred often, this could cause a negative impact, as your site's reliability will be diminished in the eyes of the search engines.
 They may not be inclined to sending users to pages that are not available.

 ### 3.4.
 Page Render